unmaintain/jquery.animated/readme.md

+> ### ⚠️ This project in not maintained!
+Fork for any improvements!

 # jquery.animated.js

 Useful helper for [`Animate.css`](https://github.com/daneden/animate.css).
 If you wanna use other animations, just include another stylessheet & set custom options.